Thump Of Snow Flips To Sleet, Rain Thursday Into Friday

 SNOWFALL AMOUNTS:

-3”-5” The highest amounts of snow will fall where you might expect they would in mid-November…well inland and in somewhat elevated locations including the Monadnock Region and Worcester Hills.
-Expect snow totals to range from around 3” in the I-495 area (Marlboro to Haverhill) to close to 5” in those elevated areas farther to the north and west.
+3”-5” The highest amounts of snow will fall where you might expect they would in mid-November – well inland and in somewhat elevated locations including the Monadnock Region and Worcester Hills.
+Expect snow totals to range from around 3 inches in the I-495 area (Mansfield to Haverhill) to close to 5” in those elevated areas farther to the north and west.

-1”-3” Inside I-495 and away from the immediate Coastline, expect a small accumulation, which will largely be washed away after temperatures rise and subsequently change the snow to rain.
+1”-3” Inside I-495 and away from the immediate coastline, expect a small accumulation, which will largely be washed away after temperatures rise and subsequently change the snow to rain.
+Still a sloppy mess.

 OTHER CONCERNS:

 The main concern with this storm is the snow and ice and its effects on the roads.
-The winds may gust to 40mph or slightly higher along the Coast and over the Cape and Islands during the storm, nothing too strong…only minor wind damage possible.
+The winds may gust to 40-50 mph along the Coast and over the Cape and Islands during the storm.

+A wind advisory has been issued for the Cape and Islands for potential damaging wind gusts 1 a.m. through 10 a.m.
+Friday.

 And, with tides being astronomically low, there are no coastal flooding concerns.